 As autonomous cars are being developed, there are bound to be errors, human or otherwise.
 So, who’s responsible if a self-driving car does get into a collision?
-Many predict that it will be the automakers who will accept the blame and remain liable for damages in the case of an auto accident.
-That may be hard to believe, but Google, Volvo and Mercedes-Benz have already accepted liability in cases where their self-driving systems caused a crash.
+Many predict that it will be the automakers who accept the blame and remain liable for damages in the case of an auto accident.
+Now, that may be hard to believe.
+But, Google, Volvo and Mercedes-Benz have already accepted liability in cases where their self-driving systems caused a crash.

 How Can You Lower Your Auto Insurance Rate Now?